top of page

 -

-Do you offer any therapies for students?Yes, we have Occupational Therapists, Speech & Language Therapists, Art Therapy and an Educational Psychologist and a Clinical Psychologist on-site too.
+Do you offer any therapies for learners?Yes, we have Occupational Therapists, Speech & Language Therapists, Art Therapy and an Educational Psychologist and a Clinical Psychologist on-site too.
 If your child has therapies listed in their EHCP’s and we have offered a placement, we will provide it all in house.
 For further information on our Therapists and what we can offer please visit our Therapy page.

 -